 What’s a ‘fixed price’?

 Good question.
-It can be a confusing term, and it’s often misinterpreted as a fixed dollar amount that’s paid each week.
+It can be a confusing term, and it’s often misinterpreted as a fixed dollar amount that’s paid each bill.
 But, with FIXIE, the term ‘fixed price’ relates specifically to the generation part of your bill.
-It means you’re paying a fixed spot price for the electricity you use, rather than a spot price that can move up and down throughout the day (as with Freestyle).
+It means you’re paying a fixed generation price for the electricity you use, rather than a spot price that can move up and down throughout the day (as with Freestyle).

 Although your generation price is fixed (for example, you might have locked in 8 cents per kWh for 6 months), it’s important to note that your power bills can still vary.
 That’s because the generation portion of your power bill is influenced by a combination of your fixed generation price, and how much power you use.
 In short, the more power you use (even at a fixed price), the higher your power bill will be.

 How does Flick ‘fix’ the price of generation?